Top

 What is the code?

 First things first, we have to know where our requirements are coming from.
 Sometimes “The Code” seems like a mythical, ubiquitous entity that’s always ready to destroy all the hopes and dreams you had for your new house.
 Really the code most likely refers to the International Residential Code.
 This is a model code written by the International Code Council.
 Local jurisdictions, like Montgomery County or the District of Columbia, will adopt the model code into law, thus making it the legal building code you must follow.
 These jurisdictions may amend certain portions of the IRC for various reasons, but that doesn’t matter here.
-As of this writing, MoCo and DC have adopted the 2015 edition and Virginia is on the 2012.
-The most current version is the 2018.
+As of this writing, Montgomery County, MD used the 2018 IRC.
+The most current version is the 2021, though 2024 is either out or coming out soon.

 What’s does building code do for us?